ClimberHotel/SwipeAMovie/README.md

 ## Who are we

-Ricardo Tavares -
+- Ricardo Tavares - The pink gradient Front End guy
-Micael Batista -
+- Micael Batista - The
-Fernando Marques -
+- Fernando Marques -
-Joao Pedro -
+- Joao Pedro -